rishi11101/Rishi_Sharma_FrontEnd/README.md

 It takes an array of items through props and each item has a text property that represents the text to display in the list. <br/>
 And the component maps over the items array and renders a SingleListItem component for each item.
 The SingleListItem component displays the text and applies a green background color to selected item or red if not selected. <br/>
-The component tracks the selected index using the useState hook and clears the selected index whenever the items prop changes using the useEffect hook. <br/>
+The list component tracks the selected index using the useState hook and clears the selected index whenever the items prop changes using the useEffect hook. <br/>
 Finally, React memo function is used to optimize the rendering of the component by avoiding unecessary re renders.

 ### Question 2 : What problems / warnings are there with code?